openaphid/openaphid.github.com/source/_posts/2012-02-20-javascript-and-cocos2d-a-sneak-peek.markdown

 ![performance benchmark](/images/benchmark_01.jpg "Benchmarks")

 OpenAphid gives a pleasant result.
-It can keep 60 FPS when there are less than 200 tank sprites.
-The FPS is lower than Cocos2d-iPhone when adding more tanks, but we can accept it as there are hundreds of native-to-JavaScript update callbacks invoked during each frame.
+It's faster than ngCore and keeps 60 FPS when there are less than 200 tank sprites.
+The FPS is lower than Cocos2d-iPhone's when adding more tanks, it's acceptable as there are hundreds of native-to-JavaScript update callbacks to invoke during each frame.
+And we'll keep working to improve its performance.

 When will OpenAphid be released?
 ---------------------------------
 OpenAphid is still under development.
 We're working hard to make the first public release available in the middle of April.
+All source codes will be public then.
 Please feel free to mail us with your questions and suggestions via *openaphid At gmail.com*.
 We'd appreciate it for your kind help.